 Today, more than half of the world’s 7 billion people live in cities.
 Since both of these figures are expected to grow, sustainable and livable cities are imperative for the good of the future, and the wellbeing of people all over the globe.

-Oglethorpe's Urban Ecology program takes an interdisciplinary, experience-based approach to investigate the way people in urban areas interact with their environment.
+Oglethorpe’s Environmental Studies/ Urban Ecology program takes an interdisciplinary, experience-based approach to investigate the way people in urban areas interact with their environment.
 This inquiry draws from numerous disciplines, including: biology, economics, geography, psychology, politics, and sociology.

-The program, which enables undergraduates to earn a certificate in this high-stakes subject, is one of just two of its kind, nationwide.
+The program, which enables undergraduates to earn a minor in this high-stakes subject, is one of just two of its kind, nationwide.
 Whether you hope to pursue a career in urban ecology or a related field, this unique opportunity offers a competitive edge.

 Right now, Atlanta is a city in the midst of transition and revitalization.
 Community-driven initiatives and neighborhood improvement projects are cropping up all over the city… some on an unprecedented scale.
 It’s an exciting place to study urban ecology.

 - Oglethorpe Urban Ecology students complete internships at key environmental organizations and administrative offices: Blue Heron Nature Preserve, the Healthy Community Design Initiative at the Centers for Disease Control and Prevention, Chattahoochee River National Recreation Area, The Conservation Fund, Fulton County Water Department, DeKalb County Parks Acquisition, Dunwoody Nature Center, Southface Energy Institute, Chattahoochee Riverkeeper, and more.